payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 To begin with, we set MODULEPATH to a ``Core`` directory containing modulefiles for modules which do not depend on any other modules.
-The modulefiles for the compilers will typically be put in here.
+The modulefiles for compilers will typically be put in here.
 For this example, we opt not to use a dummy simd module (for reasons explained later), but instead add avx, avx2, sse4.1 variants to the bar modules, but otherwise they might belong here.
 Other modules which